billgraziano/xelogstash/README.md

 ## <a name="derived-fields"></a>Derived Fields
 Based on a particular event, the application computes a number of calculated fields and adds those to the event.
 Most of them have an "xe_" prefix to separate them.
-It also returns a few SQL Server level settigns with an "mssql_" prfix.
+It also returns a few SQL Server level settings with an "mssql_" prfix.

 * `mssql_domain`: This is the result of DEFAULT_DOMAIN() run on the source server
 * `mssql_computer`: This is the result of SERVERPROPERTY('MachineName') on the source computer.